Learn how to make a DIY magnetic chalkboard wall with this step-by-step tutorial to create a command center that will keep your life organized!

 I customize the chalk art whenever I get sick of the last design, and it’s really nice for me to have a creative outlet that is easy to make and easy to erase.
 I also love to put up an inspirational quote that means something to me on a temporary basis.

 A big THANK YOU to Connie for sharing her amazing project with us!
 I love that she took the time to really assess what her family’s needs were before she embarked on the project.
-Now she has a command center that keeps her organized and offers the family opportunities for creativity every day!
+Now she has a magnetic chalkboard wall command center that keeps her organized and offers the family opportunities for creativity every day!

 I hope you enjoyed this magnetic chalkboard wall tutorial!
 Were you inspired by The No Pressure Life?
 I would love to hear about it and feature your project.
 Drop me a line!

-Check out these other organizing ideas:
+Check out these other DIY ideas:

 Pin it for later!